Google Search Console is a free tool that allows you to view keywords and phrases your website appears for in search engine results.

 Looking to improve search visibility but don’t know where to begin?

 Find out today.

 Book your FREE content audit with one of our growth experts.

-The sitemap reports produced by the GSC help you to monitor the status of your sitemap files and their submissions.
+The sitemap reports produced by Google Search Console help you to monitor the status of your sitemap files and their submissions.
 You can view information about:

 - How often Google crawls your website’s sitemaps